 Choose smartly, stay safe and Take a Hike!

 Before you set off on your great adventure, take your newly purchased shoes outside!
 Break in your shoes before an actual hike.
 On the trail, you will be committed to the shoes on your feet.
 At home, around the block or a short gentle practice hike are all good ways to break in the shoes.
 The stiffer the shoe, the longer it will take to break them in.
+Make sure to read our timely tips on hiking safety for more information.

 Another great way to break in new hiking boots is to take a short walk in your local Nature Reserve, or National Park.
 What better excuse do you need to get a little more outdoors time?
 Explore your local wildlife initiatives, often our own doorsteps remain the least discovered places, and the best kept secrets.
+For a useful comparison between hiking shoes and hiking boots, check out our article on this topic.

 Wherever you choose to go, climb your personal mountains with courage and confidence.
 Always remember to leave nothing behind, but your footprints.
 Do you have any tips that we left out?
 Please tell us what they are by adding them in the comment section below!